Morphic-Symplexis/morphic-symplexis/morphic-symplexis/dotnet/README.rst

 Below is an outline of *currently implemented* and *planned* **functionalities** (such as helper classes and utils):

 - **ArgParser**
-    - ☑ Definition of a very minimal ArgParser class to parse flags in ``.csx`` scripts
+    - ☑ Definition of a very minimal ArgParser class to parse flags inside ``.csx`` scripts

 F# library
 ^^^^^^^^^^^^^^^^^^^^^^^^^